Axway/docker-cft/compose/README.md

 ##### 1. Update the image parameter

 Set the image parameter to match the image you want to use.
-For example: "image: cft/cft:3.9-SP1".
+For example: "image: cft/cft:3.10.2206".

-##### 2. Export the Transfer data (not necessary for SPs)
+##### 2. Export the Transfer data (not necessary for patches)

-This step is only mandatory if you upgrade to a new major release of Transfer CFT, such as moving from version 3.6 to version 3.9.
-This step is not required when upgrading, for example, from 3.9 to 3.9 SP1.
+This step is only mandatory if you upgrade to a new update, such as moving from version 3.10.2203 to version 3.10.2206.
+This step is not required when applying a patch, for example, from 3.10.2203 to 3.10.2203 P1.
+Invoke the REST API cft/container/export. user:password refers to the credentials that you use to connect to the UI or the REST API.

 ```console
 curl -k -u user:password -X PUT "https://10.110.173.125:1768/cft/api/v1/cft/container/export" -H "accept: application/json"